pbstrein/docs/content/docs/reference/pkg/gcp/container/cluster.md

 If unset, the cluster&#39;s version will be set by GKE to the version of the most recent official release (which is not necessarily the latest version).
-Most users will find the `gcp.container.getEngineVersions` data source useful - it indicates which versions are available, and can be use to approximate fuzzy versions.
+Most users will find the `gcp.container.getEngineVersions` data source useful - it indicates which versions are available, and can be use to approximate fuzzy versions in a provider-compatible way.
 If you intend to specify versions manually, [the docs](https://cloud.google.com/kubernetes-engine/versioning-and-upgrades#specifying_cluster_version) describe the various acceptable formats for this field.
  {{% /md %}}